um-acs/acs_docs/docs/data/file_transfer.rst

 Selecting Logon Type: **Ask for password** will prompt for a password each connection.\ |FileZilla Site Manager|

-Remeber Pegasus and Apex use your IDSC account for authentication.
+Remeber: Pegasus and Apex use your IDSC account for authentication.
 Triton uses your CaneID.

 Click the "Connect" button.
 Once connected, drag and drop files or directories between your local machine and the server.